wanxttt/SAB-S/Prototype_images_and_explanation/README.md

 In Prototype images Folder There are differnt View of The Prototype

-amd in images_explanation there areexplantion of images
+and in images_explanation there are explantion of images